cybozu-go/sabakan/docs/api.md

 **Failure responses**

+- No specified machine found.

+  HTTP status code: 404 Not Found

-- No label has in the machine.
+- No specified label found in the machine.

   HTTP status code: 404 Not found